Evolution of the Supreme Court with the Gilder Lehrman Institute of American History

 Citizen Travelers – Travelers’ industry-leading, nonpartisan civic engagement initiative – and the Travelers Institute are teaming up to support and showcase conversations among leading thinkers in the areas of civic engagement and civic learning.

 In this conversation, viewers learned about the evolution of the United States Supreme Court and its role in defining America.
-We discussed why the US Supreme Court is perhaps the most misunderstood of our three branches of American government, yet in some respects has the most impact on our daily lives.
+We discussed some common misconceptions about the U.S. Supreme Court and some of the ways that its decisions have impacted our daily lives.

 This program featured Janice Brunner, Group General Counsel and Head of Civic Engagement at Travelers, Director of Curriculum Development and Instructional Design Tim Bailey from the Gilder Lehrman Institute of American History, historians Mary Sarah Bilder from Boston College Law School and Barbara A. Perry, the Gerald L. Baliles Professor in Presidential Studies at the University of Virginia’s Miller Center.